 The Sound Level Meter is used to measure sound level in decibels (dB).
-An output port on the meter records sound level data.
-A switch on the meter is used to select dBA or dBC weighting.
-The Sound Level Meter also has an LCD panel to use it as a stand-alone device.
-A dB range switch and a response switch provide flexibility in the standalone mode.
+Switches on the meter are used to select dBA or dBC weightings and fast or slow response times.
+The Sound Level Meter has an LCD panel to use it as a stand-alone device.
+A Maximum Level Hold switch provide flexibility in the standalone mode.

 If you are interested in collecting sound waves, use the Vernier Microphone.